Jurij-Ivastsuk/WAXAR-shim-review/README.md

 ### Do you use an ephemeral key for signing kernel modules?
 ### If not, please describe how you ensure that one kernel build does not load modules built for another kernel.
 *******************************************************************************
-We do not use an ephemeral key.
-We use a WAXAR HSM backed key for signing kernel modules.
+Yes, we use an ephemeral key.
+We use a WAXAR HSM backed (CA) key for signing kernel and HSM backed (leaf) key for signing modules

 *******************************************************************************
 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.